← Back to Species Directory

 Oithona similis

-Oithona similis is a tiny copepod that feeds on very small plankton and microzooplankton in cold and temperate seas.
+Oithona similis is a tiny cyclopoid copepod that is common in cold and temperate marine waters.

 Ecoregions